fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> I want to quit my job and plan to open own software company.
+I want to know how to get new software project for my company?

+> I have been working as a software developer for almost 10 years and I just joined a startup and forced to learn Git, I found it difficult and can't understand rebase, cherrypicks and other advanced features, what should I do?

+> I want to hire a web developer for my eCommerce startup company.
+Where and how can I hire a good person?

+> What are the golden rules of programming in JavaScript?

+> I have a software engineer on my team who can't seem to get his code reviews approved.
+His code gets rejected 10 times before finally approved.
+There’s issues with design, sloppiness, maintainability, etc. He isn’t improving.
+What do I do?

 ## Pending tutorials

 > @Fredrik Christenson Can you make a video on CSP and why is it important?